loanper/pioneers-hackathon-vertex/docs/MCP_SETUP.md

 **Example prompts:**
 ```
-"Show me logs from mental-journal-dev Cloud Run job from the last hour"
+"Show me logs from build-unicorn25par-4813 Cloud Run job from the last hour"
 "Search for logs containing 'Gemini' from mj-weekly-pipeline"
-"Find errors in project mental-journal-dev yesterday"
+"Find errors in project build-unicorn25par-4813 yesterday"
 ```

 ### Billing